SWEG-2016EC-Batch/Kronos/ETS1573-Ornina-Dereje/exercise3e.md

 pseudocode

-Step 1: Start
+1. Start

        • The program begins execution.

-Step 2: Variable Declaration
+2. Variable Declaration

        • Several integer variables are declared:

        • number: to store the user input.

        • firstDigit: to store the first digit of the number.

        • lastDigit: to store the last digit of the number.

        • numDigits: to count the total number of digits in the number.

        • swappedNumber: to store the final result after swapping the digits.

-Step 3: User Input
+3. User Input

        • The program prompts the user to enter an integer and reads it into the variable number.

-Step 4: Calculate Absolute Value
+4. Calculate Absolute Value

        • The absolute value of number is calculated and stored in absNumber using abs(number).
 This is done to simplify the extraction of digits, especially for negative numbers.

-Step 5: Find Last Digit
+5. Find Last Digit

   • The last digit of the absolute number is found using: